 Representatives of the premedical membership shall be elected to coordinate activities of the premedical membership along with the National President.
 The Premedical Trustee-at-Large will organize, with approval of the Board of Trustees, the Premedical Caucus.
-The Premedical Trustee-at-Large and the Premedical Regional Directors, of which there shall be a number equal to the number of regions, shall be elected as specified in Article VIII Section 4 of the Constitution and Bylaws.
-The Premedical Trustee-at-Large shall serve as an ex-officio member of the Board of Trustees, and a Premedical Regional Director shall serve as an ex-officio member of the Premedical Trustee-at-Large.
+The Premedical Trustee-at-Large and the Premedical Regional Directors, of which there shall be a number equal to the number of regions with the exception of Region X which shall have two (2) Premedical Regional Directors (2007), shall be elected as specified in Article VIII Section 4 of the Constitution and Bylaws.
+The Premedical Trustee-at-Large shall serve as a voting member (2007) of the Board of Trustees (BOT), and a Premedical Regional Director shall serve as an exofficio member in the absence of the Premedical Trustee-at-Large.
 (2006)